quintel/documentation/docs/contrib/hybrid-offshore-hub.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

-Please note: General documentation concerning hybrid offshore wind parks can be found in the ['Hybrid offshore wind'](../main/hybrid-offshore-wind) documentation.
-This documention is focused on the technical specifications of the offshore wind park.
+Please note: General documentation concerning hybrid offshore wind can be found in the [Hybrid offshore wind](../main/hybrid-offshore-wind) documentation.
+This documention is focused on the configuration and hourly calculations of hyrbid offshore wind in the ETM.

-Hybrid offshore hubs represent an offshore renewable electricity production facility with an electrolyser next to it.
-It is connected to the mainland powergrid via an subnautical power cable.
+Hybrid offshore hubs represent an offshore renewable electricity production facility combined with an electrolyser for hydrogen production.
+It is connected to the mainland power grid via a subnautical power cable.
 The electrolyser is connected to the mainland hydrogen network via a subnautical pipeline.
-The idea is that all electricity that can't be transported via the powercable to the mainland will be consumed by the electrolyser.
-Next to this, power can be transported to the offshore hub via this cable when the willingness to pay of the electrolyser is lower than the mainland electricity price.

 ## Configuration of hybrid offshore hub

+### Nodes
-A hybrid offshore hub requires 6 nodes:
+A hybrid offshore hub in the ETM requires 6 nodes:

-1. **Producer**: This represents renewable electricity production (e.g. wind turbines, solar panels, etc) which produce electricity according to a profile.
-At the moment, the ETM only incorporates a hybrid offshore hub based on wind production at the moment.
+1. **Producer**: This represents renewable electricity production (e.g. wind farm or solar farm) which produce electricity according to a production profile.
+At the moment, the ETM only incorporates a hybrid offshore hub based with renewable electricity production from offshore wind farms.
-2. **Electrolyser**: Based on the wtp of the electrolyser, the capacity of the cable, the capacity of the producer, and the capacity of the electrolyser, hydrogen production will take place.
-See the description of the offshore electrolyser below for more information.
+2. **Electrolyser**: Depending on the WTP of the electrolyser and the capacity of the electrolyser,power cable and producer, hydrogen production will take place.
-3. **Curtailment**: Energy is diverted here when the electrolyser cannot use all the produced energy, and when demand is not high enough.
+3. **Curtailment**: Energy is diverted here when the electrolyser cannot use all generated energy due to its capacity constraints, and when onshore electricity demand is too low.
-4. **Cable offshore-onshore**: The producer sends energy to the cable node so it can be delivered to the grid.
+4. **Cable offshore-onshore**: The producer transports electricity to the cable node so it can be transported to the onshore power grid.
-5. **Cable onshore-offshore**: In times with no electricity production by the producer, the electrolyser might still demand electricity.
-For this situation, a second node to represent the cable is added.
+5. **Cable onshore-offshore**: This cable transports electricity from the onshore power grid to the offshore electrolyser.
+This cable will be deployed when the WTP of the electrolyser is higher than the national electricity price and when there is still undeployed electrolyser capacity available.
+In reality, this cable is the same cable as the cable offshore-onshore (and therefore has the same specs), but is added as a seperate node for modelling purposes.
-6. **Hydrogen offshore pipeline**: Hydrogen that is produced by the electrolyser will be transported to the hydrogen network by this node.
+6. **Hydrogen offshore pipeline**: Hydrogen that is produced by the electrolyser will be transported to the onshore hydrogen network by this node.

+### Edges
-The edge-types of the edges between the nodes can be found in the picture underneath:
+The edge-types of the edges between the nodes can be found in the picture below.
 As can be seen in the legend, a 'dashed' edge has the 'reversed' attribute set to true.

 <div style={{ textAlign: "center" }}>